cybercorefeiilx/Dorx.exe/README.md

 # Dorx.exe
-Viurs don't open in your Pc and Thx
+Warning it Viurs Don't Open n your device.